moongazer07/WeirdAntiCheatIdeas/README.md

   - Shadowban, use bots to supplement population
   - Make shadow pool engaging to cheaters with leaderboards and features.
 Unlikely to stop malicious types.
   - Spyro DRM.
 Pester cheaters in subtle ways that make them blame the game or the hack.
+  - report cheaters to family members, and if possible their mothers
+  - public humiliation by the ceo/devs

 ### Behavioral:
 - Compensate players for running into cheaters, without making the system gameable